gofullstack/chef-legacy/README.md

 end
 ```

 We first specify a SQL query which will list the IDs of Opscode Community Site User records which ought to exist in Supermarket.
 We then specify that the migration path is from `UserRecord` (an object wrapping an Opscode Community Site user record) to `User` (a Supermarket model which is set up to store the Opscode Community Site user record's ID in a field named `legacy_id`).
 Each class in the `Import` namespace is `Enumerable` over unimported records at the start of its migration path.
-More concretely, can import the first unimported Community Site user as follows:
+Each instance of a class in the `Import` namespace is `Enumerable` over the unsaved records in Supermarket which would satisfy an import.
+For example, importing the first unimported `User` looks like this:

 ```ruby
 require 'supermarket/import'